oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

              options:
                  entityHint: oro.user.entity_plural_label

-"There are no users" message is displayed for an empty grid and "No users were found to match your search.
-Try modifying your search criteria..." is shown for empty filtered grid.
+The "There are no users" message is displayed for an empty grid and "No users were found to match your search.
+Try modifying your search criteria..." is shown for an empty filtered grid.

-* If `entityHint` is not set in the grid configuration, then it is automatically taken from the entity on the basis of which this grid is built.
+* If `entityHint` is not set in the grid configuration, then it is automatically taken from the entity based on the grid it is built on.

   For example:

   .. code-block:: yaml

       datagrids:
           acme-demo-grid: